 The earth AGAIN said, “It’s Him!”

-Even if you discount the empty tomb – which by the way was not an issue at the time, only how an empty tomb was to be explained…
+Even if you discount the empty tomb – which, by the way, was not an issue at the time, because the tomb was clearly empty.
+The only issue was how an empty tomb was to be explained…

 Even if you discount the 500+ eyewitnesses who saw Him after He was crucified (many of whom chose being put to death over retracting their story)…